The Synapse

 The Natural and Applied Sciences 2024 Grand Seminar is on Tuesday, October 8th at 6 PM, McGuire Hall.
 The lecture will also be accessible via Zoom.
 Please register here to attend the 2024 Grand Seminar.
 For more information, you can visit the Loyola news site.

-Loyola’s MS Data Science Program ranked #12 in Fortune's 2024 Best Online Data Science Programs
+Loyola’s MS Data Science Program ranks #12 in Fortune's 2024 Best Online Data Science Programs

 Loyola University Maryland’s data science program was named one of the “Best Online Master’s in Data Science Programs for 2024 by Fortune, ranking No. 12 out of 23 universities chosen for the list.
 Loyola was also recognized on the lists of “Most Affordable Online Master’s in Data Science Programs for 2024” and “Best Online Master’s in Data Science Programs for 2024 – No GRE Required.”